AryanAhadinia/MarkovDecisionProcessLectureNote/README.md

 ### Formalization

+By combining the concepts which were explained above the complete formulation for Markov Decision Process is acheived as below.

-- A set of possible world states S.
+- A set of possible states $S$.
--	A set of possible actions A.
+-	A set of possible actions $ A$.
--	A transition function T(s, a, s’)
+-	A transition function $T(s, a, s’)$
-    -  Probability that taking action ‘a’ in state ‘s’ leads to ‘s’’, i.e., P(s’| s, a)
+    -  Probability that taking action $a$ in state $s$ leads to $s'$, i.e., $P(s’| s, a) $
 - Also called the model or the dynamic.
-- A reward function R(s, a, s’)
+- A reward function $R(s, a, s’) $
     - Sometimes reward only depends on the resulting state.
-So R(s, a, s’) can be replaced by R(s’)
+So $R(s, a, s’)$ can be replaced by $R(s’)$ or $R(s', a)$
 - A start state
 - Maybe a terminal state

 ## Policy

+The policy is a function that takes the state as an input and outputs the action to be taken.
+Policy $\pi : S \rightarrow A$ is a set of commands that the agent follows.

+The policy which maximizes the expected utility among all the possible policies is called optimal policy and shown with $\pi^*$.

+Finding $\pi^*$ is usually refered to as solving the MDP.
+There are different algorithms which attempt to find $\pi^*$ such as value iteration and policy evaluation.

 ## MDP Search Trees

+In expectimax tree the path which leads to the most reward is desired.
+MDP problems could be demostrated as a search tree.
+But there are two main differences.
+- In MDP Rewards are assigned to edges rather than nodes.
+- In MDP utiliy is the sum of rewards gained in the path to the terminal state.
+But in expectimax utility is the the value assigned to the terminal state.

 ## Utilities of Sequences